zyrolasting/denxi/examples/04-self-hosting/README.md

 actual trust in this example on the trust in your host system, and in Sage Gerard's public key.

-To install, run `xiden do +a defn.rkt`.
-You will see a `default` symlink appear.
+To install, run `racket launch do +a defn.rkt`.
+You will see a symlink appear.
 The link points to a directory that holds a fresh Racket installation.

 Another Xiden instance will be inside the Racket installation.
 New Xiden instances can be used to run this example ad infinitum, provided